-When your batter is ready you add the shredded cabbage, spring onions, and jackfruit.
+When your batter is ready, add the shredded cabbage, spring onions, and jackfruit.
 For the jackfruit, we will first coat it with a flavorful marinade made of sesame paste, soy sauce, and maple syrup.

-Sesame paste is different than tahini since it’s made from roasted sesame seeds, it has a nuttier flavor and a light brown color.
-What you can do to substitute sesame paste is mix 1 tablespoon almond butter with 1/4 tsp toasted sesame oil.
-Obviously, the taste will be slightly different but it should do the trick.
+Sesame paste is different than tahini since it's made from roasted sesame seeds, it has a nuttier flavor and a light brown color.
+What you can do to substitute sesame paste is mix 1 tablespoon almond butter with ¼ teaspoon toasted sesame oil.
+Obviously, the taste will be slightly different but it should do the trick!

-Once all your ingredients are mixed together you cook it like pancakes in a skillet until golden brown.
+Once all your ingredients are mixed together, cook it like pancakes in a skillet until golden brown.
 Brush with a generous amount of sweet and sour okonomiyaki sauce, and drizzle with mayonnaise.
-I like to top it with more chopped green onions, seaweed, or coconut bacon.
+I like to top it with more chopped green onions, seaweed, and/or coconut bacon!

 Don't skip the okonomiyaki sauce or mayonnaise, those two toppings are essentials!
 For those of you who are worried about the mayonnaise calories, don't worry it's just a drizzle!
 Plus there are several oil-free mayonnaise recipes online if want to make the recipe lighter.

 What I love about okonomiyaki is how versatile it is, you can add your favorite ingredients or leftovers in the batter.
 Carrots, smoked tofu, mushrooms, ginger, bell peppers, spinach, peanuts, the choice is huge!

 - What kind of cabbage should I use?
 Napa cabbage, also called Chinese cabbage is best for this recipe.
 You could use green cabbage but I would recommend blanching it first to pre-cook it.